-For those who love an extended get away, maintaining power to all the essential accessories can sometimes be one of the biggest hurdles of the trip.
-Aside from taking a large, bulky generator on your travels, utilising the sun as a free energy source via the use of solar is a reliable and sustainable alternative.
-Not only does Australia have plenty of sun to go around (well, except for when I go camping!), but, modern advances in solar power technology means that solar is now a very efficient, effective and portable off-road means of generating power.
+Aside from taking a large, bulky generator on your travels, utilising the sun as a free energy source via the use of solar power is a reliable and sustainable alternative.
+Not only does Australia have plenty of sun to go around (well, except for when I go camping!), but modern advances in solar power technology means that solar power is now a very efficient, effective, and portable off-road means of generating power.

 What you need:

 - A solar panel

 - Deep cycle battery

 - 12V socket or power inverter (if you intend on running 240V appliances)

 Most efficient of the rigid panels.
 Fragile and also most expensive.
 Suffers from slight power loss in high temperatures.